aitalentfactory/Saddah/README.md

 - Injury risk detection based on multi-week performance data
 - Integrated app experience with AI feedback
 - Strong focus on real-world datasets and visual analytics
+- Coaches can rank  players based on their effort levels using customizable matrices,these matrices can be configured to prioritize biometric, physical, or health indicators as key performance markers